Assessment of the Dimension-5 Seesaw Portal and Impact of Exotic Higgs Decays on Non-Pointing Photon Searches: Searches for Non-Pointing Photons at the LHC

 In order to obtain a large photon $t_\gamma$, one needs a slow-moving heavy neutrino with the daughter photon momentum again having a large angle with respect to that of the $N_h$.
 As before, this is easier to achieve for the heaviest $N_h$ in our analysis.
 Figure~\ref{fig:13bins2} shows that, for $M_h=50$~GeV, one can find events with large $t_\gamma$ in all $|\Delta z_\gamma|$ categories.

 If one naively compares Figure~\ref{fig:13bins2} with Figure~10.1 of~\cite{Mahon:2021bai}, it would still seem very difficult to probe our model.
 In fact, the background is very large, specially in the small $t_\gamma$ and $|\Delta z_\gamma|$ bins.
-However, it is necessary to be reminded that our analysis uses a VBF trigger, instead of the single lepton trigger in~\cite{Mahon:2021bai}.
+However, it is necessary to be reminded that our analysis uses a VBF trigger, instead of the associated lepton trigger in~\cite{Mahon:2021bai}.
 As shown in many works~\cite{Dutta:2012xe, Delannoy:2013ata,Liu:2014lda,Bambhaniya:2015wna,Andres:2016xbe,Andres:2017daw,Dutta:2017lny,Florez:2018ojp,Florez:2019tqr,Duque-Escobar:2021rdz}, the VBF topology is very convenient for background reduction.

-If the background could be reduced by one order of magnitude in the large $t_\gamma$ and $|\Delta z_\gamma|$ bins, it could be feasible to eventually place a bound in the effective coupling $\alpha_{N\phi}$, which drives the heavy neutrino production form Higgs decays.
-Thus, we consider our findings to be very encouraging, and recommend the experimental community to take into account this production mode in the future.
+To quantify the sensitivity to our model, we now refer to a recent conference note following this analysis~\cite{ATLAS:2022bsa}, released by ATLAS shortly before this work was completed.
+Apart from the aforementioned analysis, the note includes a model-independent prediction of the background for the bins with largest $|\Delta z_\gamma|$ and $t_\gamma$ values (see Table~II of~\cite{ATLAS:2022bsa}), which can be used to estimate the sensitivity.
+For the corresponding bin of the multi-photon channel, the $M_h=50$~GeV scenario predicts 2.5 signal events.
+Thus, if we take this number and compare directly with the estimated background~\cite{Cowan:2010js}, we would achieve a local significance $Z_0=2.8$ standard deviations.
+This result is already encouraging.
+Actually, if the background reduction from the VBF trigger was, for instance, of one order of magnitude, the local significance would rise to $Z_0=4.2$.

-The single photon set has a similar distribution, but about twice as many events.
+We finally note that the single photon set has a similar distribution, but about twice as many events.
 However, backgrounds are also expected to be larger by at least one order of magnitude, so we expect the multi-photon set to be more useful when probing our model.

+To summarize, we consider our findings to be very promising, and recommend the experimental community to take into account the $H\to N_h\, N_h$ production mode via VBF in the future.
+We leave the analysis of $N_h$ production with the original associated lepton trigger used in~\cite{ATLAS:2022bsa}, and with this a rigorous exclusion of $\alpha_{N\phi}$ values, for our next project.